Maksull/DevOps_online_Kharkiv_2021Q4/m2/task2.1/readme.md

 Oracle VM VirtualBox can import and export virtual machines in the OVF format.
 OVF is a cross-platform standard supported by many virtualization products which enables the creation of ready-made virtual machines that can then be imported into a hypervisor.
 I exported VM1 and imported Vm from .ova file:
 ![Export process](screenshots/Export%20process.png)<br/>
 ![Import process](screenshots/Import%20process.png)<br/>
 In order to connect a USB flash drive to the Virtual Machine, you first need to download and connect Extension Pack.
-After that choose VM and in the setting/USB add the USB:
+After that choose VM and in the setting/USB add the USB:<br/>
 ![Connect USB to VM](screenshots/Connect%20USB%20to%20VM.png)<br/>
 In order to make the folder shared, you need to select the Virtual Machine and setting/shared folders.
 Choose the folder.
 If you choose read only, then it will be impossible to change the folder on the host from the virtual machine.
-If you do not choose Read only the folder, you can change it.:
+If you do not choose Read only the folder, you can change it:<br/>
 ![Shared directory](screenshots/Shared%20directory.png)<br/>
 In order to add virtual machines to one network I: Selected VM, settings, network, adapter, network bridge.
-To check connection I used ping:
+To check connection I used ping:<br/>
 ![Check  connection](screenshots/Check%20connection.png)<br/>